Certified Business Valuation for Divorce Cases

 Court testimony and expert witness services

 Our valuation professionals hold CVA (Certified Valuation Analyst) and MAFF (Master Analyst in Financial Forensics) credentials and work exclusively in divorce cases.
+In cases where financial complexities or disagreements arise in a divorce, a forensic accountant can be involved to provide an in-depth business valuation analysis.

 Ready to discuss your case?
 Schedule a consultation to review your situation, answer questions about the valuation process, and determine next steps.